Sr1v1dhya/Cryptography-CIA/README.md

 * **Constraints:** Non-alphabetic characters (numbers, spaces, punctuation) are preserved without modification.

 ### Custom Hash Function
-The hashing function produces a **32-bit hash value**..
+The hashing function produces a **32-bit hash value**.
 It uses:
-1. **Polynomial Bases:** A rotating set of prime bases (`17, 29, 13, 37`) to ensure that character position affects the outcome and reduce the liklihood collision.
+1. **Polynomial Bases:** A rotating set of prime bases (`17, 29, 13, 37`) to ensure that character position affects the outcome and reduce the likelihood of collisions.
 2. **Bitwise Operations:** Shifting (`<<`) and XOR (`^`) operations are applied to avoid collisions between similar strings.
 3. **Fixed-Size Output:** The result is masked to **32 bits** and formatted as an **8-character hexadecimal string**, allowing the receiver to precisely identify the hash at the end of any transmitted message.
 4. **Deterministic Output:** The same input always produces the same hash value.